 According to the current tally from the 2003-2007 breeding bird atlas there are over 200 bird species that breed in the State of Vermont.
 Over 160 of those species were recorded breeding in and around the STA study area.
-In fact, the northern New-England region is referred to as a "veritable breeding factory" by the Partners Flight Land in Bird Conservation Plan (Rich et al, 2004) for its abundance of breeding neotropical migrating bird species.
+In fact, the northern New-England region is referred to as a "veritable breeding factory" by the Partners in Flight Land Conservation Plan (Rich et al. 2004) for its abundance of breeding neotropical migrating bird species.